gorbulus/WineReviewAnalysis/README.md

 #### Welcome to Team Pura Vida's Wine Review Analysis for the [RMOTR](https://rmotr.com/) Data Science Coursework.

-I will be using common DS Techniques to explore a dataset of Wine Reviews that I found on [kaggle](https://www.kaggle.com/zynicide/wine-reviews).

 Started: 2.17.19

 Completed: 3.17.19

 ### Project Vision Statement:

-To use Python and Data Science skills to elegantly interpret a dataset in a complete analysis project.
+This project will explore a dataset with Python and use standard Data Science skills to clean, analyze, visualize, and interpret data  and elegantly use the data patterns to provide scientific meaning to a dataset I found on [kaggle](https://www.kaggle.com/zynicide/wine-reviews).

-## Inspiration & Scientific Method
+## Inspiration

-As an epicurean who has been involved in the Food Industry my entire career, I wanted this project to be related to a culinary dataset of some kind.
-The wine review dataset caught my attention because I always had been suspicious of quality and price being directly related in the consumer's mind.
+Since I have spent the majority of my career in the FoodService and FoodService Equipment Industry, I wanted this project to be related to a culinary dataset of some kind.
+The Wine Review dataset caught my attention because I always had been suspicious of the concepts of quality and price being directly affect the consumer's mind.
+Usually "you get what you pay for" is a safe bet, but sometimes a more expensive commodity is not the "best" or preferred choice for consumers.
+This is especially evident in the Food Industry where epicurean prices are related to a subjective palette.
+I want to analyze the Wine Reviews and see if the more expensive wines are always the highest rated ones by consumers.

-I think that this dataset offers some great opportunities for sentiment analysis and other text related predictive models.
-My overall goal is to create a model that can identify the variety, winery, and location of a wine based on a description.
-If anyone has any ideas, breakthroughs, or other interesting insights/models please post them.
+I think that this dataset offers some great opportunities for text related predictive models.
+My overall goal in the future is to use another version of this dataset (with three additional columns) to do some predictive analysis on the Text based ```Description``` column.
+Ultimately I am interested in building a bot that could produce a convincing Wine Review.
+If anyone has any ideas, breakthroughs, or other interesting insights/models please post them~!
+Feel free to fork as well.
+I am open to constructive feedback and tips as well.

 ## Project goals